Nollywood: Nigerian cinema

-Film-making in Nigeria is divided largely along regional, and marginally ethnic and religious lines.
+Film-making in Nigeria is divided largely along regional, marginally ethnic and religious lines.
 Thus, there are distinct film industries – each seeking to portray the concern of the particular section and ethnicity it represents.
 However, there is the English-language film industry which is a melting pot for filmmaking from most of the regional industries.

+The Igbo-language film, Living in Bondage (1992), directed by Chris Obi Rapu and starring Paul Okechukwu Ogunjiofor, Kenneth Okonkwo, Kanayo O. Kanayo and Kenneth Nnebue (who also produced it), among others, is often credited with kick-starting the modern Nollywood era and is associated with southeastern Nigeria.
+After that were films like Circle of Doom, Nneka, The Pretty Serpent, Rituals, Rattle Snake, etc.

+It is important to recognize that the Nigerian film industry has a more complex and diverse history too.
+Worth mentioning, before Living In Bondage was Things Fall Apart, an adaptation of Chinua Achebe's Novel of the same name, starring Pete Edochie.